lichaozhy/tjucs-airank-2025/document/blog/article/ce2e6e89-0e85-4366-8c1a-c44bb8556c1a/README.md

 ---
 title: MSQA Benchmark Evaluation Report—The Main Challenges of Structured 3D Contextual Question Answering Lie in Object Localization and Counting
 code: MSQA
-abstract: MSQA (Multi-modal Situated Question Answering), published in the **NeurIPS 2024 Datasets & Benchmarks Track**, with the paper titled "Multi-modal Situated Reasoning in 3D Scenes," was jointly proposed by the Beijing General Artificial Intelligence Research Institute (BIGAI) and Peking University.
+abstract: MSQA (Multi-modal Situated Question Answering), published in the NeurIPS 2024 Datasets & Benchmarks Track, with the paper titled "Multi-modal Situated Reasoning in 3D Scenes," is jointly proposed by the Beijing Institute for General Artificial Intelligence (BIGAI) and Peking University.
 It is a large-scale, reproducible 3D contextual question answering benchmark that uses structured scene information to replace purely visual input, systematically testing the spatial reasoning capability of models.
 at: 2026-1-16
 ---